Vaccinations & Wellness

 Doctors Lindsay Robinson and Dana Nelson have specialized training in Avian and Exotic Animal Medicine and are available for medical and basic husbandry needs.
 Prevention is the best medicine, so call today to make an appointment for your exotic pet’s annual wellness exam.

-- Ferrets If a rambunctious, four-legged ferret is the exotic pet for you, learn what you need to know to care for your ferret- by Dr. Lauren Long.
+- Ferrets If a rambunctious, four-legged ferret is the exotic pet for you, learn what you need to know to care for your ferret- by Dr. Lindsay Robinson.

 - Guinea pigs